 Tweets with sensitive content are normally hidden from searches, but you can enable them if you prefer.

-Note that Twitter reserves the right to permanently enable this option for your account if you abuse this option and upload sensitive media without tagging it as such.
+Note: Twitter reserves the right to permanently enable this option for your account if you abuse this option and upload sensitive media without tagging it as such.
 If you can’t disable it, that’s why.

 If you don’t want to see sensitive content, don’t worry—that’s the default setting on Twitter.
 Just ensure the “Display Media That May Contain Sensitive Content” option is disabled and the “Hide Sensitive Content” option for searches is enabled.